-- 1. Download the IX14 operating system firmware from the Digi Support FTP site to your local machine. - Log into the IX14 command line as a user with Admin access.
+Download the correct firmware for your variant of the TX54 device.

 Depending on your device configuration, you may be presented with an Access selection menu.
-Type admin to access the Admin CLI. - 3.
-Load the firmware image onto the device:
+Type admin to access the Admin CLI.

+3. Load the firmware image onto the device: